-OMIDRIA is our only product that has been approved by the FDA for commercial sale in the U.S. For the three months ended March 31, 2017, we recorded net sales of OMIDRIA of \$12.3 million.
+OMIDRIA is our only product that has been approved by the FDA for commercial sale in the U.S. For the three months ended September 30, 2017, we recorded net sales of OMIDRIA of \$21.7 million.
 We have not generated revenue from sales of OMIDRIA to date that are sufficient to fund fully our operations and cannot provide assurance that we will generate sufficient revenue from OMIDRIA in the future to fund fully our operations.
 We will need to generate substantially more product revenue from OMIDRIA to achieve and sustain profitability.
 Our ability to generate significant revenue from OMIDRIA product sales depends on our ability to achieve increased market acceptance of, and to otherwise market and sell effectively, OMIDRIA, which may not occur for a number of reasons, including:

-• a lack of acceptance by physicians, patients, government and private payers and other members of the healthcare community;

-- pricing, reimbursement and coverage policies of government and private payers such as Medicare, Medicaid, the Department of Veterans Affairs, or VA, group purchasing organizations, insurance companies, health maintenance organizations and other plan administrators; - our limited experience in marketing, selling and distributing OMIDRIA or any other product; - our limited experience managing third-party commercial manufacturing and distribution of OMIDRIA or any other product as well as our limited experience managing and maintaining a commercial sales and marketing organization; - the availability, relative price and efficacy of the product as compared to alternative treatment options or branded, compounded or generic competing products; - · an unknown safety risk; - the failure to enter into and maintain acceptable partnering arrangements for marketing and distribution of OMIDRIA outside of the U.S.; - · changed or increased regulatory restrictions in the U.S., EU and other foreign territories; and - a lack of adequate financial or other resources.
+- a lack of acceptance by physicians, patients, government and private payers and other members of the healthcare community; - the extent of coverage and reimbursement for OMIDRIA when used in Medicare patients following the expiration of pass-through reimbursement effective January 1, 2018; - pricing, reimbursement and coverage policies of government and private payers such as Medicare, Medicaid, the Department of Veterans Affairs, or VA, group purchasing organizations, insurance companies, health maintenance organizations and other plan administrators; - the availability, relative price and efficacy of the product as compared to alternative treatment options or branded, compounded or generic competing products; - · an unknown safety risk; - · the failure to enter into and maintain acceptable partnering arrangements for marketing and distribution of OMIDRIA outside of the U.S.; - · changed or increased regulatory restrictions in the U.S., EU and other foreign territories; and - a lack of adequate financial or other resources.